headforwards/company-directory/README.md

-This won't run without a config file and an org in Azure Active directory.
+This won't run without an app ID from Azure Active directory configured in a .env file.
 See [the Microsoft js tutorial](https://docs.microsoft.com/en-us/graph/tutorials/react?tutorial-step=3) for info on setting that up.
 That file is excluded from Source control to avoid putting the app access token into Github

 This app based on the [tutorial from MS for viewing calendar events](https://docs.microsoft.com/en-us/graph/tutorials/react), but converted to Typescript and using functional components with Hooks rather than class components.